 Power Flow recommends the use of engine monitors.
 Drilling

 holes for the EGT does not void the warranty or money back

-What type of fuel saving should I expect? back to top
+What type of fuel savings should I expect? back to top

 The Power Flow, when leaned correctly has been

 able to save up to 2.5 gallons per hour.
 If you fly faster